which of the following are b2c marketing segmentations?

 Geographic Segmentation Concept

-Geographic segmentation is a marketing strategy that involves dividing a market or target audience into distinct segments based on their geographic location or physical geography.
-In other words, it categorizes consumers or businesses based on where they are located, such as their country, region, city, neighborhood, or even specific locations like shopping malls or airports.
+Geographic segmentation is a marketing strategy that categorizes a market or target audience into distinct segments based on geographic location or physical geography.
+In other words, it categorizes consumers or businesses based on their location, country, region, city, neighborhood, or even specific locations like shopping malls or airports.

-Geographic segmentation recognizes that consumers in different geographic areas may have varying needs, preferences, behaviors, and buying patterns due to factors such as climate, culture, language, and local economic conditions.
+Geographic segmentation recognizes that consumers in different geographic areas may have varying needs, preferences, behaviors, and buying patterns due to climate, culture, language, and local economic conditions.

-Example: A beverage company might promote warm-weather drinks in regions with hot climates while focusing on warm beverages in colder regions.
+Example: A beverage company might promote warm-weather drinks in regions with hot climates while focusing on warm beverages in colder areas.

 Psychographic Segmentation